marxav0319/snake/README.md

 # snake

 An implementation of the classic game "Snake" in C++ with SDL2.
-This is a little personal project of mine to keep my C++ skills relatively sharp and learn the SDL2 library.
+The object of the game is to obtain the purple food items while avoiding colliding with the snake's own growing body.
+Each time the snake consumes a food item, it's body length increases by one square.
+Moving to the edge of the screen simply makes the snake appear on the opposite side of the screen.
+Upon losing the game, the game pauses for 1 second, then restarts the game.
+To quit the game, simply hit `ESC` or close the game window.

 ## Progress